 Until now, however, there has been no easy way for prescribing physicians to check these records from other states, making for a time-consuming process that may have to be delegated to someone else.
 This leads to taking up staff’s time and taking away valuable time spent with patients.

 Project Manager Deborah Wade and others at eClinicalWorks, in association with Appriss Health, are building a Prescription Drug Monitoring Program (PDMP) integration.
 The result?
 Database checks between states will be as easy as clicking a button – leading to better and safer medicine nationwide.

 Eva is the most innovative featured eClinicalWorks Virtual Assistant.
-Just as online experiences for consumers and those surfing the Internet is setting out by well-known virtual assistants such as Amazon Alexa and Apple’s Siri, Eva is setting out to make the physician’s experience simpler and faster.
+Just as online experiences for consumers and those surfing the Internet are set out by well-known virtual assistants such as Amazon Alexa and Apple’s Siri, Eva sets out to make the physician’s experience simpler and faster.
 Let’s take a closer look at what Eva can do.

 Image Source: Eclinicalworks

 To ensure that opioids are prescribed more appropriately, the CDC developed and published the CDC Guideline for Prescribing Opioids for Chronic Pain.
 The guideline covers: